bluemusk24/FX_BOT/README.md

 ### 1. Project Description :

 The FX-BOT aims to develop an intelligent, automated system for analyzing the foreign exchange (forex) market using advanced machine learning algorithms.
-The system is

-designed to collect, process, and analyze real-time and historical forex data in order to generate meaningful insights and predictive signals for trading and investment
+The system is designed to collect, process, and analyze real-time and

-strategies.

-FX-BOT leverages ML models to detect market patterns, forecast currency movements, and backtest trading strategies based on historical data.
-It is built to operate
+historical forex data in order to generate meaningful insights and predictive signals for trading and investment strategies.
+FX-BOT leverages ML models to detect market patterns and forecast currency movements based on

-efficiently in a command-line environment, making it lightweight and adaptable for deployment in various environments including cloud servers and low-resource
+historical data.
+It is built to operate efficiently in a command-line environment, making it lightweight and adaptable for deployment in various environments including cloud servers and low-resource systems.

-systems.

 Key features of the system include: